-According to the Articles of Incorporation, 0.5% of profit of the current year is distributable as employees' compensation and no higher than 2% of profit of the current year is distributable as remuneration to directors and supervisors.
-In addition to basic salaries, the Company provides bonuses based on operational performance to motivate and retain outstanding employees.
+According to the Articles of Incorporation, no lower than 0.5% of the net profit of the current year is distributable as employees' compensation and no higher than 2% of the net profit of the current year is distributable as remuneration to directors.
+In addition to basic salaries, the Company provides bonuses based on operational performance to motivate and to retain outstanding employees.
 Annual salary adjustments are based on employees' job grades and performance evaluations, and are benchmarked against industry salary levels.
 The Company may provide a monthly remuneration to its directors, which is deliberated by the Remuneration Committee and determined by the Board of Directors.
-The remuneration of the Company's managers is determined by the Board of Directors after deliberation by the Company's Compensation Committee.
-The remuneration of the managers is determined by the Board of Directors in accordance with the statutory procedures set forth in the Company's Compensation Committee bylaws.
+The remuneration of the Company's managers is determined by the Board of Directors after deliberation by the Company's Remuneration Committee.
+The remuneration of the managers is determined by the Board of Directors in accordance with the statutory procedures set forth in the Company's Remuneration Committee bylaws.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-For the years ended December 31, 2023, the Company's compensation to employees and directors remuneration were determined based on profit in the amount of \$3,333 thousand and \$2,800 thousand, respectively.
-For the years ended December 31, 2023, the Company's compensation to employees and directors remuneration were determined based on profit in the amount of \$1,707 thousand and \$3,414 thousand, respectively.
+For the year ended December 31, 2024, the Company's compensation to employees and directors remuneration were determined based on profit in the amount of \$20,484 thousand and \$1,999 thousand, respectively.
+For the year ended December 31, 2023, the Company's compensation to employees and directors remuneration were determined based on profit in the amount of \$3,333 thousand and \$2,800 thousand, respectively.

-A resolution was passed at a board meeting held on March 15, 2023 to distribute \$1,707 thousand and \$1,999 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2022, respectively.
-The difference between the amount resolved and the amount recorded as expenses in the financial statements for the year end 2022 resulted from the estimation changes of a reduction of \$1,415 thousand.
-This amount has been accounted for as a profit or loss in 2023.
+A resolution was passed at the Board of Directors held on March 29, 2024 to distribute \$3,333 thousand and \$1,999 thousand in cash as employees' compensation and remuneration to directors of 2023, respectively.
+The difference between the amount resolved and the amount recorded as expenses in the financial statements for the year ended 2023 resulted from the estimation changes of a reduction of \$801 thousand.
+This amount is recognized in profit or loss of the subsequent year in 2024.

-(19) Non-operating income and expenses
+(20) Non-operating income and expenses